 On this page

-On 27 February 2013, Natural England confirmed that all criteria had been met to allow badger control to begin in the pilot areas of west Somerset and west Gloucestershire, for the purpose of preventing the spread of bovine tuberculosis (bTB).
+(11 October 2013) Natural England confirmed that criteria have been met to allow control of badgers to continue under licence in west Somerset for the purpose of preventing the spread of bovine tuberculosis (bTB).

 Badger control can only take place during the open season – from 1 June.
 Shooting of free-ranging badgers is not permitted between 1 February to 31 May inclusive.
 Trapping of badgers for culling is not permitted between 1 December to 31 May inclusive.

 Licences were originally issued to the two pilot areas in Autumn 2012, but badger control operations were then postponed, at the request of the NFU, in order to allow farmers to continue their preparations and have the best possible chance of carrying out the cull effectively.

 The strict criteria set out in the Government’s bTB policy guidance specifies how control operations to prevent the spread of bTB can be carried out.

 The two pilot areas were selected on the basis that they offer the best opportunity to test the effectiveness, humaneness and safety of controlled shooting.

 Dorset has been chosen as a reserve pilot area.
 Natural England is processing this application; however badger control will only take place in the reserve area this year, if control operations in one of the original pilot areas cannot proceed.

 No further licences will be issued until an Independent Panel of Experts has evaluated the pilots and taken a decision about whether the badger control policy should be rolled out more widely.